demarbre1u/angular-clicker/README.md

 ![Game screenshot](/media/game.png)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

 The repository contains the source code of a simple clicker game made using Angular, as well as a NodeJS API fetching data from a MySQL database.

-You can find the API source code [here](https://github.com/demarbre1u/AngularClicker_API).

 ## Content